stacksjs/stacks/README.md

 # The Modern Monorepo

-The Stacks framework helps kick-start development of your next monorepo/component library, pre-configured with all the tools you need to get started, including superpowers of interoperability.
-The smart way to build component libraries.
+The Stacks framework helps kick-start development of your next monorepo/component library, pre-configured with all the tools you need to get started.
+The ultimate goal of this framework is to assist in creating an interoperable library to reach the broadest developer audience.

+"The smart way to build component libraries." - Chris Breuer

 ## 💡 Get Started